adamsilver/fdpb/10-a-really-long-form.md

 - Listing tasks in order.
 If so, use an ordered list, the advantages of which are discussed in chapter 5, “An Inbox”.
 - Marking who needs to complete the task.
 This is only useful if the tasks are performed by different people.
 - Sizing all the tasks the same.
 Don't take this too literally, but if one task is 20 questions and another is 2, then take another look.

-## The Save And Return Pattern

-Applying for my baby girl's passport was a lengthy process and involved a number of discrete steps, which needed to take place online and offline.
-Importantly, the service offered me a way to fill in what I could, save my progress and return later to finish the job.
-This was made possible because I could choose to save my progress at every step of the way.

-This is mostly as simple as offering users an extra submit button at the bottom of every form labelled “Save for later” (or similar).
-The first time the user does this, they'll need to register in order to return securly.
-That's okay we have a pattern for that already (see chapter 1).

 ## Summary